Aaron-Cunningham/Page-Rank-Algorithm/Docs/README.md

 1) Stochastic method
 2) Distribution method

+While making this program I needed to research the networkx documentation.
+I have referenced what methods I have used from networkx throughout my work.

+### Requirements

 This program uses the networkx module, make sure you have networkx installed with pip command:
 ```
 pip install networkx
 ```
 Once networkx is installed, make you way down to the arguments section of the README.md file for further instructions on how to run the program

 ### Optimization
 I have made a PDF file called ```Stochastic and distribution method before and after optimization evidence.pdf``` which is in the docs folder.
 This has the results before and after optimization for evidence that my program improved.
 Furthermore, my optimization steps can be found in: ```Optimization.md```.

 All tests were carried out on my home Computer so test results may differ.
 My Computer specs are listed below.
 ##### PC SPECS